quannnguyen2009/NomLens/README.md

 ## 🌟 Overview

-**NomLens** addresses the challenge of digitizing, reading, and preserving centuries of Vietnamese cultural heritage recorded in **Hán-Nôm** manuscripts, woodblocks, stele inscriptions, and genealogical records (*gia phả*).
+**NomLens** addresses the challenge of digitizing, reading, and preserving centuries of Vietnamese cultural heritage recorded in **Hán-Nôm** manuscripts, woodblocks, stele inscriptions, and genealogical records.

 Due to the complex, dense structure of vertical Sino-Vietnamese columns, archaic ideographs, and historical reading conventions (Right-to-Left, Top-to-Bottom), modern standard OCR solutions (like Tesseract or generic Latin OCR) fail on Hán-Nôm texts.